jborean93/PSDetour/docs/en-US/New-PSDetourSession.md

 ## NOTES

 Currently only x64 process targets are supported.
 ARM or x86 based processes will most likely fail and crash the target process.
+See [Host Error Codes](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-error-codes.md) for a list of return codes that may be used to debug hosting errors.

 ## RELATED LINKS